ddecarle/eeb462-2024/Lab3_MaximumLikelihood.md

 3. Run IQ-TREE using the same options as before.
 Even though our alignments are located in multiple files, we only need to specify one of them in the IQ-TREE command.
 (It doesn't matter which alignment file you choose.)

     Mac:
-`./../iqtree -s 16s-enam-18s-fuse.nex -spp nucProtPartition.nex -m TESTMERGE -mset mrbayes –ninit 100 -bb 1000 -wbt`
+`./../iqtree -s 16s-enam-18s-fuse.nex -spp nucProtPartition.nex -m TESTMERGE -mset mrbayes -ninit 100 -bb 1000 -wbt`

     Windows:
-`./../iqtree.exe -s 16s-enam-18s-fuse.nex -spp nucProtPartition.nex -m TESTMERGE -mset mrbayes –ninit 100 -bb 1000 -wbt`
+`./../iqtree.exe -s 16s-enam-18s-fuse.nex -spp nucProtPartition.nex -m TESTMERGE -mset mrbayes -ninit 100 -bb 1000 -wbt`

 ---